xiaoxianyu-office/mm/Skills/Effects.md

 ```

 ### Audience
-Audience arguments (`audience=World`, `audience=Target`, `audience=Caster`, `audience=@Targeter`,  Etc.) can be used to display the effect only to a specific group, rather than the entire server.
-This can be useful in preventing too many particles from being displayed to everyone which can cause lag.
+Audience arguments can be used to display the effect only to a specific group of players, rather than the entire server, by using the `audience=<audience type>` attribute in an effect mechanic and specifying an audience type to use.
+This can be useful in preventing too many particles from being displayed to everyone unnecessarily, and can reduce client-side lag to some extent.

+The audience types are:
+- `self`/`caster`: the caster of the mechanic
+- `nonSelfWorld`/`nonSelf`: every player in the world other than the caster of the mechanic
+- `target`: the target of the mechanic
+- `world`: every player in the world
+- `@Targeter`: every player that the targeter targets

-Of particular relevance is the `audience=@Targeter` audience argument, that allows any entity targeter to be used as the audience of the effect
+Of particular relevance is the `audience=@Targeter` attribute, that allows any entity targeter to be used as the audience of the effect
 ```yaml
     Skills:
     - effect:particles{particle=reddust;y=2;audience=@Owner} @self